exasol/virtual-schema-installer/README.md

 # This Project is Superseded by the Extension Installer

-This project is superseeded by Exasol's [Extension Manager](https://github.com/exasol/extension-manager) and therefore archived.
+This project is superseded by Exasol's [Extension Manager](https://github.com/exasol/extension-manager) and therefore archived.
 The Virtual Schema Installer is archived no longer maintained.

 # Virtual Schema Installer